-We have issued 800,000 shares of Series B Convertible Preferred Stock to our officers and directors which are convertible into 8 million shares of common stock and, in the aggregate, have the right to cast 80 million votes in any vote by our shareholders.
-Combined with the number of shares of common stock held by our officers and directors, they have the right to cast approximately 70% of all votes by our shareholders.
-As a result, these stockholders, acting together, will have the ability to control substantially all matters submitted to our stockholders for approval, including:
+On October 10, 2007, we issued 3,650,000 shares of Series B Convertible Preferred Stock to our officers and directors which are convertible into 36,500,000 shares of common stock and, in the aggregate, have the right to cast 365,000,000 million votes in any vote by our shareholders.
+Combined with the number of shares of common stock held by our officers and directors, they have the right to cast approximately 50.3% of all votes by our shareholders As a result, these stockholders, acting together, will have the ability to control substantially all matters submitted to our stockholders for approval, including:

-o election of our board of directors;

-- o removal of any of our directors; - o amendment of our certificate of incorporation or bylaws; and o adoption of measures that could delay or prevent a change in control or impede a merger, takeover or other business combination involving us.
+- o election of our board of directors; - o removal of any of our directors; - o amendment of our certificate of incorporation or bylaws; and - o adoption of measures that could delay or prevent a change in control or impede a merger, takeover or other business combination involving us.